akweter/api-v8-validator/README.md

 ## Future Releases

-The SDW team is committed to continuous improvement and may introduce additional features in future releases.
+The GRA E-VAT Tech Support Team is committed to continuous improvement and may introduce additional features in future releases.
 Stay tuned for updates and enhancements.

 ## Getting Started